+Section 11.
+Wellness

-ς. action 11 Wallmaga Il City employees are eligible for a no cost membership at the P.K.
-Vyas Center for use of the ex Il City employees are eligible for a no cost membership at the P.K.
-Vyas Center for use of the xercise facilities.
-A of ll employees covered by the City's group health insurance plan are eligible for up to four (4) hours f paid time annually to use for an annual physical.
-25
+All City employees are eligible for a no cost membership at the P.K.
+Vyas Center for use of the exercise facilities.

+All employees covered by the City's group health insurance plan are eligible for up to four (4) hours of paid time annually to use for an annual physical.